zextras/tech-doc/source/carbonio-ce/install/scenarios.rst

-This section currently features two installation scenarios: a **Single-Server**, with all Roles installed on the same Node and a **Five Nodes**, which is suitable for small infrastructure.
-The *Single-Server* is suggested for an infrastructure that does not feature all Roles or for demo and testing environments.
-The *Single-Server* can be installed using a bash script included in the Scenario's description.
+This section currently features two installation scenarios: a **Single-Server**, with all Roles installed on the same Node and a **Multi-Server**, which is suitable for small infrastructure.
+The *Single-Server* can be installed using a bash script included in the Scenario's description, while in the *Multi-Server*, each Role must be installed manually.

-More scenarios will be added in the future, to cover infrastructures of different size.
+If you plan to install and use the :ref:`role-vs-install`, you should consider deploying the *Multi-Server* scenario, because the |vs|

-If you plan to install and use the :ref:`role-vs-install`, you should consider deploying the *5 Nodes* scenario, because the |vs| requires a considerable amount of resources.
+requires a considerable amount of resources.

 .. include:: /_includes/_installation/multinode-suggestions.rst